gwyndurbridge/CITS3002-Blockchain-Project/README.md

 # Miner
 #To use:

+setDifficulty(d, b)
+    where    :    d = int, desired difficulty b = bool, whether should always use d, or auto-update

 run(t)
     where    :    t = list of json string transactions

 Only the header of the block is hashed to find the correct nonce, so the merkle root is what actually